rustbridge/rusty-snake-book/src/5-TraitsEvents.md

 ```

 Try compiling the program now.
 This will initially fail, and the compiler should not just tell you
 why, but also how to fix it.

-One of the great features of Rust is that compiler errors are often
+One of the great features of Rust is that compiler errors are often very helpful, so take care to
-very helpful.
+read the compiler errors.
+The Rust compiler is here to help you, not make your life harder.

 When the trait is imported, the compiler will tell us that we need to implement the `update` and
 `draw` methods.
 Let's add them to the `impl` block: